facebookarchive/AsyncDisplayKit/docs/_docs/layout2-layoutspec-types.md

 </div>

 ## ASStackLayoutSpec (Flexbox Container)
-Of all the layoutSpecs in ASDK, `ASStackLayoutSpec` is the most useful and powerful. `ASStackLayoutSpec` uses the flexbox algorithm to determine the position and size of its children.
+Of all the layoutSpecs in Texture, `ASStackLayoutSpec` is the most useful and powerful. `ASStackLayoutSpec` uses the flexbox algorithm to determine the position and size of its children.
 Flexbox is designed to provide a consistent layout on different screen sizes.
 In a stack layout you align items in either a vertical or horizontal stack.
 A stack layout can be a child of another stack layout, which makes it possible to create almost any layout using a stack layout spec.

 `ASStackLayoutSpec` has 7 properties in addition to its `<ASLayoutElement>` properties: